Achieving Long-Term Competitive Advantage through Continuous Process Optimization with Business Core Competency

 Process Documentation Technology Overview

-The following is a list of some helpful applications that can help your team and organization streamline your process development and automation efforts.
+The following is a list of some helpful applications that can help your team.
+This organization streamlines your process development and automation efforts.
 The sources listed below are our favorites for now and there are new comers all the time to this space.
 We evaluate process documentation software based on the following 3 variables:

 1. Total Cost of Implementation – I want the total cost of implementation to not be too crazy, afterall we are just keeping an active repository of reference material.
 This shouldn’t be a cost prohibitive solution in any way especially in maintaining the product licenses once you buy and deploy the software.